Bion of Smyrna: Poetry

 The Suda and the scholiast on the Palatine Anthology name Bion alongside Theocritus and Moschus as a bucolic poet; he also wrote erotic poetry.
 His surviving work comprises the "Lament to Adonis" and seventeen shorter fragments.
 All his surviving poetry is composed in dactylic hexameter and in a Doric dialect, which is typical of ancient bucolic poetry.
-The Lament to Adonis is 98 lines long; the other fragments are shorter, ranging from a single line to eighteen lines long, and totalling around another 100 lines.
+The "Lament to Adonis" is 98 lines long; the other fragments are shorter, ranging from a single line to eighteen lines long, and totalling around another 100 lines.
 One of these fragments, about a bird hunter's attempt to hunt Eros, is probably a complete poem.
 The remaining fragments seem to come from at least four further poems; no two fragments are certainly from the same poem.
+The "Lament for Adonis" is influenced traditional Greek lament and specifically references Theocritus' "Lament for Daphnis".

 Bion's work continued to be read until the sixth century AD, and was alluded to by ancient poets including Meleager of Gadara, Ovid, Catullus, and Nonnus.
 The Greek novelists Achilles Tatius, Longus, and Heliodorus also reference Bion.
+Pseudo-Moschus' "Epitaph for Bion" references Bion's works, particularly the "Lament for Adonis".

-Bion's longest poem, the Lament to Adonis, is preserved on two medieval manuscripts, was first attributed to him by Joachim Camerarius in 1530.
+Bion's longest poem, the "Lament to Adonis", is preserved on two medieval manuscripts.
+It was transmitted anonymously, with one source attributing it to Theocritus.
+It was first attributed to Bion by Joachim Camerarius in 1530, and has generally been attributed to Bion since, based on the "Epitaph for Bion"'s apparent references and metrical similarities with Bion's fragments.
 The first sixteen fragments were preserved by Johannes Stobaeus; the seventeenth fragment was preserved by Orion of Thebes.

+Another poem, an epithalamium for Achilles and Deidameia, is also transmitted anonymously in the manuscript tradition but has been attributed to Bion; however there is no strong evidence for this attribution.